-- Use this time to make the chickpea batter and, while the duck is resting, use the same pan to make the wraps.
-Pour any excess duck fat from the pan into a bow.
+- Use this time to make the chickpea batter and, while the duck is resting, use the same pan to make the wraps, if making.
+Pour any excess duck fat from the pan into a bowl.

 - Cut the duck breasts into thin slices, sprinkle with chilli flakes and place on a serving plate with the hoisin sauce in a bowl.
 Put the chickpea wraps on another plate and place the sliced cucumber and spring onions in a separate bowl.

 - Let everyone assemble their own pancakes, pouring or spooning the hoisin sauce over the duck before adding the other ingredients.